RocketChat/docs-old/3. Installing and Updating/aliyun.md

-# Deploying Rocket.Chat to Aliyun
+# Deploying Rocket.Chat on Aliyun

 You can install Rocket.Chat to Ubuntu VPS on Aliyun.